 Finally, an attorney will handle the entire appeals process if it becomes necessary to ensure that clients are properly cared for throughout the entire process.

 Almost every employer in the state of California is required to carry workers’ compensation insurance on their employees.
 The workers’ compensation system is designed to provide injured workers payment for their medical expenses as well as a significant portion of their lost wages if they cannot work while they recover from their injuries.

 The workers’ compensation system in San Bernardino is considered a “no-fault” system.
-This means that an injured worker will be eligible for the insurance benefits regardless of who caused the on-the-job injury.
+This means that an injured worker will be eligible for the workers’ comp benefits regardless of who caused the on-the-job injury.
 A worker can receive compensation even if they were responsible for causing their own injury in the workplace.

 However, work injury victims are typically not able to file civil personal injury lawsuits against their employer or a coworker for these claims.
 These types of civil claims are prevented by workers’ compensation insurance laws in most circumstances.

 There are countless types of work injuries that can occur in and around the San Bernardino area.
 This includes just about any type of physical injury that can occur in the workplace, including the following: